hansetag/iceberg-catalog/README.md

 [actions-badge]: https://github.com/hansetag/iceberg-rest-server/workflows/CI/badge.svg?branch=main
 [actions-url]: https://github.com/hansetag/iceberg-rest-server/actions?query=workflow%3ACI+branch%3Amain

-This is TIP: A Native rust implementation of the [Apache Iceberg](https://iceberg.apache.org/) REST Catalog specification, based on [iceberg-rust](https://github.com/apache/iceberg-rust) and [axum](https://docs.rs/axum/latest/axum/).
+This is TIP: A Rust-native implementation of the [Apache Iceberg](https://iceberg.apache.org/) REST Catalog specification.

-For a minimal configuration, a postgres Database is the only external dependency required to run the server.

-# Features
+# Scope and Features

-* **Multi-Tenant capable**: A single deployment of our server can serve multiple projects.
-Each project can in turn serve multiple `warehouses`.
-* **Written in Rust**: Single 18Mb all-in-one binary - no JVM or Python env required
+The Iceberg REST Protocol has become the standard for catalogs in open Lakehouses.
+It natively enables multi-table commits, server-side deconflicting and much more.

+We have started this implementation because we were missing customizability, support for on-premise deployments and features that are important for us in other Iceberg Catalogs.
+Please find following some of our focuses with this implementation:

+* **Customizable**: If you already manage Access to Tables in your company somewhere else or need the catalog to stream change events to a different system, you can do so with by implementing just a few methods.
+Please find more details in the [Customization Guide](CUSTOMIZING.md).
 * **Change Events**: Built-in support to emit change events (CloudEvents), which enables you to react to any change that happen to your tables.
+Changes can also be prohibited by external systems using our request / response handler.
+This is can be used to prohibit changes to tables that would validate Data Contracts.
+* **Multi-Tenant capable**: A single deployment of our server can serve multiple projects - all with a single entrypoint.
+* **Written in Rust**: Single 18Mb all-in-one binary - no JVM or Python env required.
 * **Storage Access Management**: Built-in S3-Signing that enables support for self-hosted as well as AWS S3 WITHOUT sharing S3 credentials with clients.
-* **Robust**: Production-grade API including server-side timeout handling, tracing and support for compression
-* **Well-Tested**: Integration-tested with `spark`, `trino` and `pyiceberg` (support for S3 from pyiceberg 0.7.0)
+* **Well-Tested**: Integration-tested with `spark`, `trino` and `pyiceberg` (support for S3 with this catalog from pyiceberg 0.7.0)
-* **Extensible**: Do you need to use your own enterprise solution to store secrets or integrate with your own special Authorization solution?
-If you are happy to implement a handful of rust methods yourself, you can easily integrate with those!
 * **High Available & Horizontally Scalable**: There is no local state - the catalog can be scaled horizontally and updated without downtimes.
-* **Authorization:** on Table-level using OpenFGA including a UI is coming soon!
+* **Fine Grained Access (FGA) (Coming soon):** Simple Role-Based access control is not enough for many rapidly evolving Data & Analytics initiatives.
+We are leveraging OpenFGA based on googles [Zanzibar-Paper](https://research.google/pubs/zanzibar-googles-consistent-global-authorization-system/) to implement authorization.
+If your company already has a different system in place, you can integrate with it by implementing a handful of methods in the `AuthZHandler` trait.

 Please find following an overview of currently supported features.
 Please also check the Issues if you are missing something.

-# Try out the Examples!
+# Quickstart

 We have prepared a self-contained docker-compose file to demonstrate the usage of `spark` with our catalog: